stephanbuys/articles/grokking-diesel.md

     `cargo install cargo-expand`

-This allows you to run, the following and actually _see_ what is generated (warning, this guide, assumes that you know rust, but the following might make even seasoned rust developer's eyes cross, feel free to skip it or use as bedtime reading).
+This allows you to run, the following command and actually _see_ what is generated (warning, this guide assumes that you know rust, but the following might make even a seasoned rust developer's eyes water, feel free to skip it or use as bedtime reading).

     `cargo exand`